-After running trips on the famous Chamonix to Zermatt Haute route for nearly 15 years, we decided the time was right to expand our horizons.
-While the classic Haute route travels through some of the most spectacular scenery on the planet, those looking to satisfy their desires for awesome skiing are often disappointed.
+After guiding trips on the famous Chamonix to Zermatt Haute route for nearly 15 years, we decided the time was right to expand our horizons.
+While the classic Haute Route travels through some of the most spectacular scenery on the planet, those looking to satisfy their desires for awesome skiing are often disappointed.
 The Urner Haute route is one that will satisfy those looking for both great skiing and breathtaking scenery.

-Touring between these two towns will take us through some steep, rugged and magnificent terrain.
+Touring between these two towns will take us through some steep, rugged, and magnificent terrain.
 Most days on the tour will involve fine descents and over the course of the tour, numerous summit options exist if conditions and energy allow.

 Program Cost Inclusions: